AllBitsEqual/articles/articles/2021/2021-02-22_ReactBootstrap-02.md

 export default articleReducer
 ```

-### Redux api duck
+### Redux API duck

-Our api code is not trivial and I'd advise you to simply copy it for now if you feel like you still need a better understanding of how redux with typescript works but I'll try to outline the basics.
+Our API code is not trivial and I'd advise you to simply copy it for now if you feel like you still need a better understanding of how redux with typescript works but I'll try to outline the basics.

-First of all we need to define our API endpoint.
-Our example assumes that there is only one and it's currently set to our mock api server.
+First of all, we need to define our API endpoint.
+Our example assumes that there is only one and it's currently set to our mock API server.

-Then we need to define all different types of requests ("GET", "POST", "PUT", "DELETE") and how an api payload is structured including onSuccess and onError actions.
+Then we need to define all different types of requests ("GET", "POST", "PUT", "DELETE") and how an API payload is structured including onSuccess and onError actions.

 ```javascript